Information Design With Large Language Models: Framing-Signaling Joint Optimization

-We will focus on the design of $\varepsilon$-obedient signaling schemes throughout this section.
-This is primarily for mathematical convenience since under mild regularity assumptions, the loss in obedience constraint can be transferred into the loss in objectives with the same order.
+We will thus allow the design of $\varepsilon$-obedient signaling schemes throughout this section.
+This is primarily for mathematical convenience since under mild regularity assumptions, the loss in the obedience constraint can be transferred into the loss in the objective with the same order.
 The main idea is to compute strictly obedient schemes by adding an $O(\varepsilon)$ amount of margin to obedience constraints, hence this scheme is still obedient even when the receiver's prior belief is off by an $\varepsilon$ amount.
-What remains is then to bound the sender's utility loss due to imposing a stricter obedience constraint, which can be bounded as $O(\epsilon)$ under mild regularity assumptions on the problem instance.
-See relevant studies in, e.g., \cite{zu_learning_2021, lin_information_2025}.
+What remains is then to bound the sender's utility loss due to imposing a stricter obedience constraint, which can be bounded as $O(\epsilon)$ (see, e.g., \cite{zu_learning_2021, lin_information_2025}).